remodlai/Flowise/docs/LangraphUpdates/memory_and_persistance.md

 - Utilizes the `MemorySaver` from langgraph-checkpoint for ephemeral, thread-level memory.
 - Suitable for testing and transient flows.

+### In-Memory Agent Memory

+- Implements the `AgentMemoryMethods` interface by wrapping the `MemorySaver` from langgraph-checkpoint.
+- Provides ephemeral memory storage for agent flows, making it ideal for development and testing environments.
+- Supports the `overrideConfig` functionality, enabling runtime configuration from the Flowise UI (e.g., overriding the default `thread_id`), ensuring that custom settings are merged into the memory operations.

 ### SQLite Persistence

 - The `SQLiteAgentMemory` node has been updated to use a SQLite saver that wraps langgraph-checkpoint functionality.